baggepinnen/ControlSystemIdentification.jl/README.md

 - `verbose`: Print stuff?
 - `i`: Algorithm parameter, generally no need to tune this
 - `γ`: Set this to a value between (0,1) to stabilize unstable models such that the largest eigenvalue has magnitude γ.

+### Filtering and simulation
+Models can be simulated using `lsim` from ControlSystems.jl and using `simulate`.
+You may also convert the model to a `KalmanFilter` from [LowLevelParticleFilters.jl](https://github.com/baggepinnen/LowLevelParticleFilters.jl) by calling `KalmanFilter(sys)`, after which you can perform filtering and smoothing etc. with the utilities provided for a `KalmanFilter`.

 ## PEM